JohnnyBui/my-assistant-api/README.md

 - If you deploy this project on live server, add those environment variables to your server config.

 ### Modify to use Okos as your personal assistant
+- First, fork this repo.

-You can chat with [@BotFather](https://t.me/BotFather) to create new bot then set your bot's API Key to environment variable as instrunction above.
+- You can chat with [@BotFather](https://t.me/BotFather) to create new bot then set your bot's API Key to environment variable as instrunction above.

 #### 1. Notification Service
 For your own notification services, implement them in `routes/notification.js`.
 Change `CHAT_ID` to the `chat_id` bewteen you and your bot.
 Then modify or implement HTTP webhooks to match your needs.